Academic Integrity Policy

 In educating students in the values, dispositions, and responsibilities of independent thinkers and scholars, the Bates faculty recognizes that certain scholarly practices reflect complex tasks that require instruction and practice.
 Faculty are committed to teaching these critical practices.
 Students in turn are responsible for learning these scholarly practices and demonstrating them in all their work; they are not only a means of showing learning but of developing genuine understanding, not only the mark of an independent scholar but the way to become one.

 This policy statement outlines these principles and practices, roles and responsibilities.
-Potential consequences for students are described in Bates College Academic Integrity Procedures.

 Violations of Academic Integrity